-Howes: Trump takes the wheel in talks with Detroit automakers
+Howes: Trump takes wheel in talks with Detroit autos

 The CEOs of Detroit’s automakers are accustomed to sitting in the driver’s seat.